VEVO/awsRetagger/README.md

         Path of the json configuration file.
 Environment variable: CONFIG (default "config.json") -ec2-instances
         Enables the re-tagging of the EC2 instances.
+Environment variable: EC2_INSTANCES -elasticbeanstalk-environments
-Environment variable: EC2_INSTANCES -elasticsearch
+        Enables the re-tagging of the ElasticBeanstalk environments.
+Environment variable: ELASTICBEANSTALK_ENVIRONMENTS -elasticsearch
         Enables the re-tagging of the ElasticSearch domains.
 Environment variable: ELASTICSEARCH -log-format string